Meier-Stefan/piazza-api/README.md

 ### App Directory Structure

 All the logic is in the `App` directory.
 This helps to create a more maintainable and scalable structure for the app.
 As suggested in [this article](https://dev.to/mr_ali3n/folder-structure-for-nodejs-expressjs-project-435l) the directory is called `App` and instead of `Src` because the files run on the server and will not be compiled, transpiled, and minified to be sent to the client.
 The routes forward the request to their corresponding controllers, which will then send the response.
-This is a good practise shown in the [Mozilla Express Tutorial](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/routes#overview)
+This is a good practice shown in the [Mozilla Express Tutorial](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/routes#overview)
 Adding the `App` directory as 'imports' alias in the `package.json`, makes it easy to import functions from the right place.
 ![app directory structure](pictures/AppDirectoryStructure.svg)